barbagroup/teaching-materials/ssh/SSH.Tips.md

 Now you never have to type your github username+password again.
 (If you clone the repo using the SSH address initially then you don't need to make this change)

+##Awesome SSH utilities

+###sshfs

+Mount a directory on a remote machine via SSH on your local machine.
+This is how we're going to be sharing files in the new lab.

+> sudo pacman -S sshfs

+> sudo apt-get install sshfs

+Now create a local mountpoint and use sshfs to mount this folder from blackbird

+> mkdir mnt
+> sshfs blackbird.seas.gwu.edu:/home/gil/ ~/mnt

+to unmount

+> fusermount -u ~/mnt

 ###SSH Configuration Files